jprante/elasticsearch-jdbc/README.md

                     "parameter" : [ "$job" ]
                 }
             ],
-            "index" : "my_jdbc_river_index",
+            "index" : "my_jdbc_index",
-            "type" : "my_jdbc_river_type"
+            "type" : "my_jdbc_type"
         }
     }

 In this example, the DB administrator has prepared product rows and attached a `_job` column to it to enumerate the product updates incrementally.
 The assertion is that Elasticsearch should delete all products from the database after they are indexed successfully.
-The parameter `$job` is a counter which counts from the river start.
-The river state is saved in the cluster state, so the counter is persisted throughout the lifetime of the cluster.
+The parameter `$job` is a counter.
+The importer state is saved in a file, so the counter is persisted throughout the lifetime of the cluster.

 ## How to select incremental data from a table?

 It is recommended to use timestamps in UTC for synchronization.
-This example fetches all product rows which has added since the last river run, using a millisecond resolution column `mytimestamp`:
+This example fetches all product rows which has added since the last run, using a millisecond resolution column `mytimestamp`:

     {